Gibson ES-125 Complete Guide: Every Variant, Era & What to Look For

 Tailpiece

-The ES-125 uses a "Raised Diamond" trapeze tailpiece — a characteristic pressed-steel unit with a raised diamond cutout in the center bar.
-The specific diamond pattern geometry and plating changed subtly over the production run.
-Most importantly, plating material transitioned from Nickel to Chrome around 1965, making this a useful dating indicator for instruments from the mid-decade transitional period.
-Chrome has a cooler, brighter visual tone compared to the warmer amber tint of aged nickel.
+The ES-125 uses a "Raised Diamond" trapeze tailpiece, a pressed-steel unit with a raised diamond cutout in the center bar.
+The diamond geometry and the plating shifted subtly across the run.
+The most useful change for dating is the move from nickel to chrome plating around 1965, which is a clean visual tell on mid-decade transitional examples.
+Chrome reads cooler and brighter.
+Nickel ages to a warmer amber.

 Finishes: Standard, Rare & Legendary